OpenMoonRay/openmoonray-docs/docs/scene-classes/lights/index.md

 # Lights in MoonRay

 Lights in MoonRay are not treated as solid objects, but rather as abstract entities that inject light into the scene.
-(Note that it is possible to assign an emissive material to a geoemtry object as another way to illuminate a scene.
+(Note that it is possible to assign an emissive material to a geometry object as another way to illuminate a scene.
 However, we are not referring to that kind of setup when we talk about lights.)

 There are 8 types of light supported in MoonRay:
 * [CylinderLight](https://dreamworksanimation.github.io/manhattan/scene-classes/lights/CylinderLight)